Human-Animal Interaction

 Invest in CVM Research

 Discover the innovative research shaping the future of Human-Animal Interaction (HAI) at the Arizona College of Veterinary Medicine.
-Our diverse lab groups explore the many ways animals impact human health and well-being—from service dog partnerships and emotional support animals to public health and animal-assisted interventions.
+Our diverse lab groups explore the many ways animals impact human health and well-being—from service dog partnerships to public health and animal-assisted interventions.

 OHAIRE Lab